jeromewagener/Sammelbox/README.md

 Sammelbox
 =================

-Sammelbox is the name of a collection manager (Desktop & Mobile versions) where currently only the desktop client is open-sourced.
-The project itself was originally developed by Jérôme Wagener and Paul Bicheler and is licensed under the GPLv3.
+Sammelbox is the name of a collection manager suite (desktop & mobile versions) where currently only the desktop client is open-sourced.
+The project itself was originally started by Jérôme Wagener and Paul Bicheler and is licensed under the GPLv3.
 Since the project was imported from a private local SVN repository, no prior revision history before the 20th April 2013 is available.
-This also means that the original commit is a collaboration by Paul and Jérôme.

 ## Features